Why Should I consider Embedded Software Outsourcing for my project?

 All embedded systems design projects entail risk.
 This could include technical risks if the embedded system design contains elements that are 'pushing the edge' of the technologies in use.
 Or risk could include schedule risk due to embedded developer manpower loading or invalid time estimates.
 The embedded system engineer working on your project should address project risks up front with you.
 If possible, design and development should begin with the risky technical issues, because if a problem is found it may alter the course of the entire project.
 Do not wait until the end to find out a critical technology will not work.

-Does the embedded developer provide acceptance critera?
+Does the embedded engineer, consultant, or developer provide acceptance critera?

 Embedded software projects in particular usually suffer from 'feature creep'.
 Make sure the embedded system design firm works with you up front to develop an acceptance criteria, so both you and the embedded system design firm agree on what constitutes the project being 'done'